Table of Contents

 Generally, the outdoor unit is installed outside either above the height or below the room where the indoor unit is placed.
 The airflow mechanism is generated inside the compressor and the condenser, onto the open area to effectively disperse humidity.
 However, there are many more components found in the outdoor unit of a split air conditioner.

-Below are the parts that make up the outside unit of a split air conditioner.
+Below are the split type aircon Philippine parts that make up the outside unit.

-It is the most important part of the split air conditioner because it’s responsible for compressing and raising the pressure before transporting the refrigerant to the condenser.
+It is the most important split conditioner air con part because it’s responsible for compressing and raising the pressure before transporting the refrigerant to the condenser.
 The size is usually based on the intended air conditioning load, wherein the compressor is hermetically sealed.
 However, you cannot see the motor because it’s tightly installed inside the outdoor unit, which is why it needs external power.

 Moreover, this external power is used to compress the gas refrigerant, which then dissipates the heat into the open space.